 People with bipolar disorder can live a good life, be happy and be successful—just like people without the disease.
 Society makes it hard for us to remember that sometimes.
 In fact, you might be surprised to find out that some of the greatest and most creative minds have or had bipolar disorder.
-The disease has even been linked to creativity.
 For some people, they consider their greatest work to have been done when they were going through their darkest times.

 When you are living with bipolar disorder, it can feel like all you are or ever will be is the disorder.
-When you learn about people who are outspoken about their illness, you can begin to see your own experience echoed in someone you can identify with.
+Surrounding yourself with people who are outspoken about their illness, you can begin to see your own experience echoed in someone you can identify with.
+You realize you're not alone.
+You are part of a community.
 You start to think “If they can do it, I can too.”
-You realize you’re not alone and part of a community.

 “At times, being bipolar can be an all-consuming challenge, requiring a lot of stamina and even more courage, so if you’re living with this illness and functioning at all, it’s something to be proud of, not ashamed of.
 They should issue medals along with the steady stream of medication.” – Carrie Fisher, actress